postgres-ai/postgres-checkup/README.md

 # Demo

-Automatically generated fresh demonstration based on the code in the master branch (only single node analyzed): https://gitlab.com/postgres-ai-team/postgres-checkup-tests/tree/master/master
+An automatically generated fresh demonstration based on the code in the master branch (only single node analyzed): https://gitlab.com/postgres-ai-team/postgres-checkup-tests/tree/master/master

 # About